5 Common Landscape Photography Mistakes

 2. Crooked horizon

 Many good tripods will have a spirit level built into the tripod so that you can make sure it is level, but also cameras often have a built-in level so you can ensure it is level before you take your shot.
 Combine that with using the viewfinder screen in live mode and you can quickly adjust the tripod so it’s nice and level.
+If your camera doesn’t have a built-in spirit level you can also buy little cubes that have spirit levels in them that you attach to the hot shoe on the top of your camera.

 3. Try Portrait orientation